ClusterHQ/flocker/docs/labs/volumes-gui.rst

 .. image:: volumes-gui-screenshot.png

-This is a very simple web interface to view the current state of the volumes in your Flocker cluster.
+This is a very simple web interface to view the current state of the datasets (volumes) in your Flocker cluster.

-You can also create volumes with sizes and metadata, and move volumes around between hosts by changing their primary.
+You can also create volumes with sizes and metadata, and move datasets around between hosts by changing their primary.

 Trying out the volumes GUI
 ==========================